OperationsResearchBit/New-Book-Project-Operations-Research/README.md

+## working title:

+ADAPTABILITY The new architectures of business

 # Building the Future of Optimization

 This repository contains early drafts, research notes, and structural outlines for my upcoming book on modern operations research — a practical, forward‑looking exploration of how optimization shapes systems, industries, and decision‑making in the 21st century.